Supercapacitor: History

 The market expanded slowly.
 That changed around 1978 as Panasonic marketed its Goldcaps brand.
 This product became a successful energy source for memory backup applications.
 Competition started only years later.
 In 1987 ELNA "Dynacap"s entered the market.
 First generation EDLC's had relatively high internal resistance that limited the discharge current.
 They were used for low current applications such as powering SRAM chips or for data backup.

 At the end of the 1980s, improved electrode materials increased capacitance values.
 At the same time, the development of electrolytes with better conductivity lowered the equivalent series resistance (ESR) increasing charge/discharge currents.
 The first supercapacitor with low internal resistance was developed in 1982 for military applications through the Pinnacle Research Institute (PRI), and were marketed under the brand name "PRI Ultracapacitor".
 In 1992, Maxwell Laboratories (later Maxwell Technologies) took over this development.
 Maxwell adopted the term Ultracapacitor from PRI and called them "Boost Caps" to underline their use for power applications.

 Since capacitors' energy content increases with the square of the voltage, researchers were looking for a way to increase the electrolyte's breakdown voltage.
-In 1994 using the anode of a 200V high voltage tantalum electrolytic capacitor, David A. Evans developed an "Electrolytic-Hybrid Electrochemical Capacitor".
+In 1994 using the anode of a 200 V high-voltage tantalum electrolytic capacitor, David A. Evans developed an "Electrolytic-Hybrid Electrochemical Capacitor".
 These capacitors combine features of electrolytic and electrochemical capacitors.
 They combine the high dielectric strength of an anode from an electrolytic capacitor with the high capacitance of a pseudocapacitive metal oxide (ruthenium (IV) oxide) cathode from an electrochemical capacitor, yielding a hybrid electrochemical capacitor.
 Evans' capacitors, coined Capattery, had an energy content about a factor of 5 higher than a comparable tantalum electrolytic capacitor of the same size.
 Their high costs limited them to specific military applications.

 Recent developments include lithium-ion capacitors.
 These hybrid capacitors were pioneered by Fujitsu's FDK in 2007.
 They combine an electrostatic carbon electrode with a pre-doped lithium-ion electrochemical electrode.
 This combination increases the capacitance value.
 Additionally, the pre-doping process lowers the anode potential and results in a high cell output voltage, further increasing specific energy.

 Research departments active in many companies and universities are working to improve characteristics such as specific energy, specific power, and cycle stability and to reduce production costs.